 Another common type of TMS is theta burst stimulation, or TBS.
 During theta burst stimulation, the magnetic pulse is delivered at a specific frequency that mimics brain waves.
 This type of TMS is sometimes preferred because it promotes neuroplasticity.
 It is also often referred to as Express TMS because administration takes only about 3 minutes, whereas typical 10-Hz rTMS methods can take over 30 minutes.

 Typically, TMS is done in a clinical office and administered by a professional.
 This is necessary for most types of TMS, including rTMS and theta burst.
-There are private clinics like TMS & Brain Health that administer TMS in a safe and comfortable environment.
+There are private clinics like Bespoke Treatment that administer TMS in a safe and comfortable environment.
 However, personal sTMS devices are now available.
 These mobile neuromodulatory devices can be self-administered at home.

 What does TMS treat?

 TMS has been used in clinical settings to monitor brain activity for over 30 years and is an FDA-cleared treatment for many types of mental illnesses as well as pain management.
 It is most often used as an alternative therapy for Major Depressive Disorder and bipolar depression that is resistant to standard forms of treatment.
 Patients with depression who have tried various medications like SSRI’s are often eligible to have TMS therapy covered by health insurance.
 It is still recommended to resume psychotherapy or other social therapies during and after TMS treatment.
 TMS can also be effective in treating anxiety, PTSD, OCD, and smoking cessation for some patients.